sam-ludlow/mame-ao/README.md

 Run MAME as easily as posibble, just download this and run.

-Automatically downloads all MAME binaries (from github) and ROMS (from archive.org) on the fly.
+Automatically downloads all MAME binaries (from github.com) and ROMS (from archive.org) on the fly.

 Hardest part is finding the machine name (the short name/code) find them here: http://adb.arcadeitalia.net/lista_mame.php